Class Blog for Reception

 In school, we typically have a daily 30-minute phonics lesson, a 30-minute maths lesson and a short topic taught session.
 In addition to this, we have 10 minutes reading a day.
 We support the children’s writing development with weekly small group guided writing sessions.
 This is where the children can apply their skills and knowledge of letters and sounds from their daily phonics lessons.
 The rest of the day is child-initiated play in the learning environments inside and outside.
 We call this COOL time (Choosing Our Own Learning)!
 This allows children the time for totally uninterrupted play; they can apply their learning from the taught sessions in a range of different activities and contexts.
 This ensures the learning is meaningful to them and that it becomes embedded.
 We try to ensure that the children have a minimum of 1.5 hours in the morning and the same again in the afternoon.

-In line with our school values, we promote the Characteristics of Effectively Learning through our learning characters; use of the following learning skills; ideas iguana (creativity), have a go hippo (enthusiasm) and keep going koala (determination).
+In line with our school values, we promote the Characteristics of Effective Learning through our learning characters; use of the following learning skills; Ideas Iguana (Creativity), Have a Go Hippo (Enthusiasm) and Keep Going Koala (Determination).

 Morning routines

-Each morning, we ask that the children are dropped off at the little wooden gate between 8:35 and 8:45am.
+Each morning, we ask that the children are dropped off at the green gate into the Reception area between 08:30 and 08:45.
 The children will then independently enter their classroom to organise their belongings and get ready for an exciting day of learning.
 This time of day is a busy time for teachers so we ask that any messages are passed on via the teacher on duty who will then pass the information on to the class teacher.
 If you have any further concerns or questions then an appointment can be made via the office.

 End of day routines

-At the end of the day, please come to the same wooden gate by 3:10pm, so that we can dismiss your child to you and pass over any messages about the day.
+At the end of the day, please come to the same green gate at 15:10, so that we can dismiss your child to you and pass over any messages about the day.
 If you are ever unable to collect your child, please either phone the office or pass it on to the teacher on the gate in the morning.
 We will not send any child home with anyone different unless we have had a message to do so and the adult has your collection password.

 Things to bring to school

+Throughout the school, we emphasise developing a love of reading and books.
+From Reception to Year 6, reading should take place daily.
 Your child will soon receive a reading packet and a reading record.
 It is really important that these are brought into school every day in their book bags.
 We will change your child’s reading book every Monday and Thursday.
 By practising re-reading the same book over a few days, it will help your child to become more confident with the text and fluent.
-The children will visit our wonderful school library on a Thursday morning, where they will get to choose their very own book to take home!
-They will need to return their library back to school every Friday morning, in order to change it for a new one.
+The children will visit our wonderful school library on a Monday morning, where they will get to choose their very own book to take home!
+They will need to return their library back to school every Monday morning, in order to change it for a new one.
 We kindly ask you support your child with taking good care of our reading and library books at home, so that we can keep them in a nice condition for everyone to enjoy.

-As independent changing for P.E is part of the of the Early Years curriculum, we will be supporting and encouraging children to get changed for P.E at school.
-Our P.E day is currently Monday but please leave your child’s P.E kit on their peg.
+As independent changing for PE is part of the of the Early Years curriculum, we will be supporting and encouraging children to get changed for PE at school.
+Please leave your child’s P.E kit on their peg.
 We will send home the kits for regular washing.

 Snacks